Close Menu

 DIY Yarn Christmas Decorations

 Have you ever come across a mini Christmas tree made of yarn or thread?
-If not, have a look at this super easy to DIY and lovely Christmas tree by A Beautiful Mess.
+If not, have a look at this super easy-to-DIY and lovely Christmas tree by A Beautiful Mess.
 It is made using a paper cone and colorful yarn wrapped around it evenly.
 A star topper is added for a finished look.
 These little trees will surely spruce up your Christmas decor.
+You can use different tabletop Christmas tree ideas from Homecrux as well.

 Image: A Beautiful Mess

 You can reduce the costs of Christmas decorations with your DIY skills.
-It is not much difficult DIYing a stunning snowman Christmas decoration using balloons and string.
-Making balls from strings will take some time but it is an easy project.
+It is not too difficult to DIY a stunning snowman Christmas decoration using balloons and string.
+Making balls from strings will take some time, but it is an easy project.

 DIY Snowman Christmas Decoration using Balloons